 Lemon Tahini Dressing

-My go-to 5-minute Lemon Tahini Dressing!
-Creamy, oil-free, and easy-to-make with tahini, lemon juice, and nutritional yeast.
-Perfect for drizzling on salads, grain bowls, and more!
+My go-to 5-minute Lemon Tahini Dressing made with tahini, lemon juice, and nutritional yeast.
+Creamy, oil-free, easy-to-make, and perfect for drizzling on salads, grain bowls, and more!

 - Lemon Juice: Adds a bright, tangy element.

-- Nutritional Yeast: For a “cheesy” umami taste and extra vitamins.
+- Nutritional Yeast: For a “cheesy” umami taste.

-- Maple Syrup: Just a tablespoon to lift the flavors.
-If you’re not vegan, feel free to substitute for honey.
+- Maple Syrup: Just a tablespoon to lift all the flavors.

-- Seasonings: sea salt, black pepper, and garlic powder.
+- Seasonings: A mix of sea salt, black pepper, and garlic powder.

-- Drizzled on grain bowls or buddha bowls
+- drizzle it over grain bowls or buddha bowls

 Lemon Tahini Dressing